galasa-dev/cli/docs/generated/galasactl_project_create.md

       --force            Force-overwrite files which already exist.
   -h, --help             help for create
       --obr              An OSGi Object Bundle Resource (OBR) project is needed.
       --package string   Java package name for tests we create.
 Forms part of the project name, maven/gradle group/artifact ID, and OSGi bundle name.
-For example: com.myco.myproduct.myapp
+It may reflect the name of your organisation or company.
+For example: dev.galasa.myapp.mycomponent
 ```

 ### Options inherited from parent commands